PUSHKIN'S POEMS

 She hastens on to groves and meadows,

-To chat with them and greet them still.
+To chat with them and greet their charms.

 But the s